paramraghavan/Data-Engineering-and-Analytics-with-AWS/README.md

 # Data-Engineering-and-Analytics-with-AWS
-This is based on my experience working with AWS, resources available in AWS - Data Analytics Fundamentals and my curious web searches.
+This is based on my experience working with AWS, resources available in AWS and my curious web searches.

 ## Architecting on AWS
 When architecting our system *Compute* and *Storage* should be separated.
 We should use